davidofwatkins/ge-cancellation-checker/CONTRIBUTING.md

+_**Important:** I'm no longer able to maintain this project, as I do not have an active account to test with.
+That said, GitHub Issues and Pull Requests are welcome.
+If there is enough peer-review and community support, pull requests may be merged in._

 ### General Guidelines

-**Important:** I'm no longer able to maintain this project, as I do not have an active account to test with.
-That said, GitHub Issues and Pull Requests are welcome.
-If there is enough peer-review and community support, pull requests may be merged in.

 If you're interested in contributing, please branch off of and target pull requests for the **`dev`** branch.